nknorg/nkn/README.md

 drive the system towards the direction of low latency, high bandwidth data transmission network.
 More details can be found in [Proof of Relay](doc/tech_design_doc/proof_of_relay.md).

-## Potential Attacks

-Since NKN is designed with attack prevention in mind, it is necessary to review related attack types.
-Attack analysis and mitigation will be one of the important aspects of NKN development and future work.
-The attackt types under study are collusion attacks, double spending attacks, Sybil attacks, denial-of-service (DoS) attacks, quality-of-service (QoS) attacks, eclipse attacks, selfish mining attacks, and fraud attacks.
- More details can be found in [Attack Analysis](doc/tech_design_doc/attack_analysis.md).

 ## Building

 ## Contributing

 ## Community

 ## Conclusions